 Araujo and others say the legislation, if passed, would make breast-feeding in public more acceptable and make it easier to choose a healthier option for their babies.

-"Breast-feeding your child is very empowering," Araujo said.
-"The
+"Breast-feeding your child is very empowering," Araujo

 discomfort they will have with it."